zephyrproject-rtos/trusted-firmware-m/docs/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 *Copyright (c) 2019-2022 Arm Limited.
 All Rights Reserved.*

-*Copyright (c) 2020-2022 Cypress Semiconductor Corporation.
-All Rights Reserved.*
+*Copyright (c) 2020-2023 Cypress Semiconductor Corporation (an Infineon company) or an affiliate of Cypress Semiconductor Corporation.
+All rights reserved.*